By Peter Appel

 Without movement, everything slows down and gets sluggish.
 And gradually we might become sick.

 But there’s even more to it.

-When we don’t use our bodies, they lose their sensitivity and become numb.
+When we don’t use our bodies, they become numb and lose their sensitivity.

 We get dissatisfied with ourselves and our lives.

-We might get depressed and our sense of self and self-esteem is diminished.
+We might get depressed and our sense of self and our self-esteem might become weaker.

 So from my point of view, movement is crucial for us to be alive and to feel alive.